jaws/jaws/README.md

 ## Running JAWS

-If you are first-time user, please execute the following command to have a copy of *jaws* on your local machine:
+If you are first-time user, execute this to copy *jaws* to your local machine:

 ``` html
 $ git clone https://github.com/jaws/jaws.git
 ```

-If you are an existing user, please use the following command to update your repository with current version:
+If you are an existing user, update your repository to the current version:

 ``` html
 $ git pull